jacobtomlinson/website/content/posts/2019/2019-12-31-twenty-nineteen-roundup.md.md

 * The Lord of the Rings
 * Mortal Engines
+* Predators Gold
 * Bad blood
-* The smartest guys int h
+* The smartest guys in the room

 ## Podcasts

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2OTI4NzIxNzZdfQ==
+eyJoaXN0b3J5IjpbLTI0OTUwMjEzNV19
 -->